andybyers21/wall-of-text-documentation/content/Releases/roadmap.md

 - [ ] Pretty print numbers and dates etc.
   - [ ] Dates should all be of the same format.
+- [ ] Format headings within the text.
 - [ ] Add some info about the text.
 Number of words, average word length etc.
 - [ ] [V 0.0.4 Bug Fixes](../../Developer/bugs_and_edge_cases/#v-004)